itsnotoger/pircbotx-twitch/README.md

 # Fork information

-See the master branch readme for what this branch is about.
+This branch served as the initial split-off point of the fork.
+IIRC there were changes in this branch at some point.
+But later I decided to move the changes to master branch.
+So now this branch is obsolete.

 # Original readme